okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-and-email-domain/main/index.md

 3. Change the **Issuer** to use **Custom URL**.
 4. Try `./well-known/openid-configuration` again.
 It should now display your custom domain.

-## Configure a custom email domain
+## About configuring a custom email domain

 A custom email domain allows you to present a branded experience to your end users.
 Email that Okta sends to your end users appears to come from your custom email domain instead of `noreply@okta.com`.
 You can switch to a different custom domain or revert to the default Okta domain, but you can use only one email domain at a time.

 Okta sends your super admins a confirmation email after your custom domain is configured and operating correctly.
 To ensure continuous operation, Okta polls your custom email domain once every 24 hours.
 If a problem occurs, Okta alerts super admins by email, and Okta-generated emails are sent from the default domain `noreply@okta.com` until the problem is resolved.

-To configure a custom email domain:
+## Configure a custom email domain

 1. In the Admin Console, go to **Settings** and then **Emails & SMS**.